wmtorode/mechaffinity/README.md

 manipulate this value by changing the company stat `MaSimDaysDecayModulator`. setting this stat to -1 will stop decay from occuring when a day passes. deploying a pilot into a mission will reset that pilots counter.

 `showQuirks` : when true, quirk affinities that are assiocated with a mech will be shown in the mechbay description of the mech in addition to any chassis specific affinities

+`showDescriptionsOnChassis` : when true, affinitys will be shown for chassis in the on hover chassis description in the mechbay storage screen

 `globalAffinities` : a list of `affinityLevel` objects. these will aplly to all pilot-chassis combos.
 Note that affinity levels are additive